HerbM/ripcheck/README.md

     A /24 bit network will require about 1500 threads to check 3 ports plus ARP and Reverse DNS

+### Added an index option --index to insert a numerical column for later sorting (outside of ripcheck)

-### Changes to parameter requirements
+### Changes to simplify parameter requirements
-Several of the parameters names are no longers required for: ips, Ranges, & cidr nets The parameters are still legal but may may be removed in the future.
+Several of the parameters names are no longer required for: IPs, Ranges, cidr nets, ports The parameter names are still accpeted but may may be removed in the future.
 It was complicated than necessary and is now far more ergonomic.
 Expect future changes.